avocadohooman/avocadohooman/README.md

 ### Hi there 👋
 <samp>
 <p>
-Full Stack UX Engineer, entrepreneur, and product strategist.
+Full-Stack Engineer, entrepreneur, and product strategist.
 Proud student at Hive (https://hive.fi/).

 Passionate learner and product-enthusiast, who loves to create products loved by humans, backed by research, driven by principles, and implementable by engineers.